lnx1288/homelab-work/scripts/post-deployment/README.md

-# Documeent on these scripts
+# Document on these scripts

 ## Arif's lab specific